Dateline: Fayetteville, NC

 Arrangements for the family are entrusted to LaFayette Funeral Home, 6651 Raeford Rd.
 Fayetteville, NC 28304.
 On-line condolences may be made at www.lafayettefh.com.

-To send flowers to MSG Nathan Lee Goodman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of MSG Nathan Lee Goodman, please visit our floral store.